 Family Rights at Work (with Rachel Crasnow QC and a team from Cloisters) - published 2012 by Jordans.

 Robin has contributed to numerous books, and journals and reports including co-writing the Human rights and European law sections of Bullen & Leake Jacob's Precedents of Pleading and the public procurement and positive action sections of Blackstone's Guide to the Equality Act 2010.

 Stop and think again: Towards race equality in police PACE stop and search, ECHR 2013

-On the 20th February 2019 he will speak at the European Trade Union Congress (ETUC) Netlex conference in Stockholm on the Right to protection against discrimination in automated decision-making.
+In February 2019 he addressed the European Trade Union Congress (ETUC) Netlex conference in Stockholm on the Right to protection against discrimination in automated decision-making.

 In 2018 he gave the Hamlyn Lectures in Belfast, Edinburgh and London and in 2017 he has addressed the Annual Conference of the Scottish Employment Judges in Dundee, and Age Europe's Annual Conference in Brussels.
 Other recent conferences include speaking at the Annual Conference of the Association of Women Judges on “Religion in the Workplace”, and giving the key note speech at the Liverpool John Moores University Annual Diversity Conference and the Industrial Law Society Annual Conference.

 In recent years he has addressed the Bar European Group Annual Conference in Sorrento, Italy, the HelpAge International conference for the European Year of Active Ageing in Osnabrück, Germany, the European Employment Law Association's Annual Conference in Dublin, the Association of Council Secretaries and Solicitors Annual Conference in Southampton, and a conference organised by the Ford Foundation in Delhi on developing gender equality in India.